Brač Travel Guide

 Beaches on Brač Island

-Not just for an excellent connection to mainland (50 min ferry drive and frequent timetable- almost every hour in summer season), but numerous visitors are coming to Brač Island for its fantastic beaches all over the place.
-Whatever side of the island you stay for holiday, you’ll find perfect beach to spend a day relaxing or having watersport fun.
+Numerous visitors come to Brač Island for its fantastic beaches all over the place.
+Whatever side of the island you stay for holiday, you’ll find a perfect beach to spend a day relaxing or having watersport fun.

 Here is a short selection of beaches on Brač Island – the beaches on the island are everywhere, in every coastal town or village, or hidden in numerous coves, often offering you a shade on a hot summer days.